LaSalle (automobile): Design strategy

 Early LaSalle at the Dornier Museum in Friedrichshafen.
-Note the marque's circled trademark "LaS" cast into the horizontal tie bar between the front lights.
+The marque's circled trademark "LaS" is cast into the horizontal tie bar between the front lights.

 What emerged as the LaSalle in 1927 was introduced on the GM C platform with the Cadillac V8.
 The 1927 LaSalle was designed by Harley Earl, who had a 30-year career at General Motors, eventually gaining control of all design and styling at General Motors.

 Prior to the 1927 LaSalle, automobile design essentially followed a set pattern, with design changes driven principally by engineering needs.
 For example, the Ford Model T evolved only slightly over its production run; A 1927 Model T was almost identical to a 1910 Model T, while GM made yearly appearance and model name changes across all brands starting in 1908.

 Earl, who had been hired by Cadillac's General Manager, Lawrence P. Fisher, conceived the LaSalle not as a junior Cadillac, but as something more agile and stylish.
 Influenced by the rakish Hispano-Suiza roadsters of the time, Earl's LaSalle emerged as a shorter, yet elegant, counterpoint to Cadillac's larger cars, unlike anything else built by an American automotive manufacturer.